mendix/docs/content/refguide/published-rest-services.md

 ## 2 Published REST Service

 For an overview of the available options when you add a published service, see [Published REST Service](published-rest-service).

+You can easily expose an entity via REST by right-clicking the entity in the [domain model](domain-model) and selecting [Expose as REST resource](generate-rest-resource).

+To publish a microflow as a REST operation, right-click anywhere in the editor and select [Publish as REST service operation](publish-microflow-as-rest-operation).

 To publish a microflow as a REST operation, right-click anywhere in the editor and select [Publish as REST service operation](publish-microflow-as-rest-operation).